nicwortel/indexfondsenvergelijken.nl/README.md

 Clone this repository and run `make` inside the project directory to install dependencies and build the website.
 Run `docker-compose up -d` to build and run the Docker container.

+If you cannot run `make` on your system, manually run `yarn install` and `node_modules/.bin/webpack --mode=development`.

+If you don't have Docker and Docker Compose installed, instead run `yarn serve` to run a simple web server.

 ### Tests